 During the year, all notices of general meetings despatched by the Company to its shareholders for meetings held were sent for annual general meeting at least 20 clear business days before the meeting and at least 10 clear business days for all other general meetings.
-Separate resolutions were proposed at general meetings on each substantially separate issue, including the election of individual Directors, and all resolutions put to the vote of a general meeting were taken by way of a poll.
-At the general meetings, the chairman of the meeting explained the procedures for conducting a poll and answered questions from shareholders on voting by poll, if any.
+Separate resolutions were proposed at general meetings on each substantially separate issue, including the election of individual Directors, and all resolutions put to the vote of the general meetings were taken by way of a poll.
+At the general meetings, the chairmen of the meetings explained the procedures for conducting a poll and answered questions from shareholders on voting by poll, if any.
 The results of the poll were published on the websites of the Stock Exchange and the Company respectively.